arch/Checker/README.md

 # Checker
-The minimum code to demo how to use expression tree/lambda, extension methods to implements fluent api.
+The minimum code to demo how to use expression tree/lambda, extension methods to implement fluent api.

 # What's Fluent API
 [This article](http://rrpblog.azurewebsites.net/?p=33) explains it much better than I ever could.